-The Los Angeles Rams logo supports and reveals the essence of the club’s name, reflecting important traits, primary goals, and the football team’s philosophy.
+The Los Angeles Rams logo embodies the club’s name and conveys its key traits, primary goals, and philosophy.
 The emblem ensures recognizability and demonstrates a connection with the city’s location and respect for its rich history.

 The Los Angeles Rams are a professional American football team based in Los Angeles, California.
 Founded in 1936, they compete in the National Football League (NFL) as a member of the NFC West Division.

-In its nearly 85 years, the franchise has relocated several times.
+Over its nearly 85-year history, the franchise has relocated several times.
 Initially, it was based in Cleveland, where it was founded.
 The first move took place in 1946.
-On January 12, 1946, team owner Dan Reeves received NFL approval to move his team to Los Angeles, to the Los Angeles Memorial Coliseum, which had a capacity of 105,000 seats at the time, much larger than Cleveland’s municipal stadium.
+On January 12, 1946, team owner Dan Reeves received NFL approval to move his team to Los Angeles and to the Los Angeles Memorial Coliseum, which had a capacity of 105,000 at the time, much larger than Cleveland’s municipal stadium.

 The second relocation proposal came from Georgia Frontiere, who believed that leaving Los Angeles was necessary to save the club.
-Under pressure from her, NFL Commissioner Paul Tagliabue conceded and agreed to the franchise’s relocation.
+Under pressure from her, NFL Commissioner Paul Tagliabue relented and approved the franchise’s relocation.
 The third move occurred after the 2015 season.
 Several clubs applied to relocate to Los Angeles.
 The NFL’s management voted for the “Rams.”
 The “Rams” officially moved to Los Angeles on January 12, 2016.

 Given how often the team moved from city to city, its frequent nickname change is understandable.
 Each time, the team added another city’s name to “Rams.”
 “Rams” refers to the Fordham Rams, a University of New York sports team.